Tong-ST/NCS/README.md

 # You can put some logic in component with Native godot style.
 # Make sure there focus on local scene.
 # Avoid run process loop inside each comp.
-# Avoid write to D_Data that may use in system, Make habit of Read-only to avoid conflict with S_System.
+# Avoid Write to D_Data that may use in system,
+# Make habit of Read-only from D_Data to avoid conflict with S_System.

 class_name C_Health
 extends NCSComponentBase